Achyut-Saxena/Plantector/README.md

 Once you have gotten all the things, I'd recommend you to test it all before going ahead with all of it.

 For testing, go to the [Test Codes](https://github.com/Achyut-Saxena/Plantector/tree/main/Codes/Test%20Codes).
-All expected output's are given in [Test Codes](https://github.com/Achyut-Saxena/Plantector/tree/main/Codes/Test%20Codes), in case it doesn't match check the connections as well as the equipment.
+All expected output's are given in [README of Test Codes](https://github.com/Achyut-Saxena/Plantector/blob/main/Codes/Test%20Codes/README.md), in case it doesn't match check the connections as well as the equipment.

 Once you are sure that everything is working, go ahead with your **VERY FIRST PROTOTYPE!!**

 Navigate to [Final](https://github.com/Achyut-Saxena/Plantector/tree/main/Codes/Final).
-You'll find the final code along with the circuit diagram and the expected result in the README of [Final](https://github.com/Achyut-Saxena/Plantector/tree/main/Codes/Final).
+You'll find the final code along with the circuit diagram and the expected result in the [README of Final](https://github.com/Achyut-Saxena/Plantector/blob/main/Codes/Final/README.md).

 Hope you try it out, and use your skills to solve a very minor problem at many households without purchasing a product and rather making it yourself.